Nightinggale/ModCheck/README.md

 Will change the result to pass if your mod is loaded first.

+Note: if the mod in question is not loaded, this check will return true and will not give any error.
+The reason is that it should work with the case where the requirements is "if you use both mods, this is the order, but you can use either as a standalone".
+If you want both order and require the mod to be loaded, then use both isModLoaded and loadOrder.

 ### isVersion
 Will pass if version of modName is the same or newer than version.